Evaluating the ARMA model

 Significance of the coefficients

 We now test whether each of the coefficients φ0, φ1, θ1 makes a significant contribution to the value of LL.
-As we saw when exploring logistic regression, if we have two models one with all the coefficients and another where one coefficient is removed, then we can test whether the LL values of the two models are significantly different by using the fact that LL1 – LL0 ~ χ2(1) where LL1 is the LL value for the complete model and LL0 is the LL value for the reduced model.
+We use the same approach as we use for logistic regression (see Comparing Logistic Regression Models).
+If we have two models one with all the coefficients and another where one coefficient is removed, then we can test whether the LL values of the two models are significantly different by using the fact that LL1 – LL0 ~ χ2(1) where LL1 is the LL value for the complete model and LL0 is the LL value for the reduced model.

 For ARMA(p,q) models, this is equivalent to testing